-You'll need the right amount and the right type of insurance to ensure you and your loved ones are looked after financially if something happens to you.
-Consider the different types of insurance you might need, what you'll be covered for and how much you'll be paying in premiums.
+You'll need the right amount and the right type(s) of insurance to ensure you and your loved ones are looked after financially if something happens to you.
+You should consider the different types of insurance you might need, what you'll be covered for and how much you'll be paying in premiums.

-To help you determine your personal insurance needs, consider the following:
+To help you determine your personal insurance needs, you should consider your:

-- Day-to-day living expenses - Outstanding debts e.g. mortgage, credit cards, personal or car loans. - Cost of urgent or ongoing medical care e.g. operations, specialist care, medication, rehabilitation services, support of a carer. - Funeral expenses - Available savings, investments and superannuation - Paid leave entitlements if you were injured or became ill and unable to work - · Government support and workers compensation - Cost of home renovations or medical aids if you were to become less mobile
+- Day-to-day living expenses - Outstanding debts e.g. mortgage, credit cards, personal or car loans - Cost of urgent or ongoing medical care e.g. operations, specialist care, medication, rehabilitation services, support of a carer - Funeral expenses - Available savings, investments and superannuation - Paid leave entitlements if you were injured or became ill and unable to work - Government support and workers compensation - Cost of home renovations or medical aids if you were to become less mobile